Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Introduction

-Formal verification of continuous control systems has been widely studied, e.g., \cite{tabuada2009verification,Belta:Book:2017,doyen2018verification,kushner2013numerical,soudjani2015fau,Lahijanian:TAC:2015,laurenti2020formal}.
-These methods are typically based on model checking algorithms \cite{Clarke99,BaierBook2008}, which check whether a (simple) finite model satisfies a given specification.
+Formal verification of continuous control systems has been widely studied, e.g., \cite{tabuada2009verification,Belta:Book:2017,doyen2018verification,KD01,soudjani2015fau,Lahijanian:TAC:2015,laurenti2020formal}.
+These methods are typically based on model checking algorithms \cite{Clarke99,BaierBook2008}, which check whether a finite-state model satisfies a given specification.
 The specification language is usually a form of temporal logic, which provides rich expressivity.
-Specifically, \textit{linear temporal logic} (LTL) and \textit{computation tree logic} (CTL) are often employed for deterministic systems, and their probabilistic counterparts, probabilistic LTL and \textit{probabilistic CTL} (PCTL) are used for stochastic systems \cite{Clarke99,BaierBook2008}.
-To bridge the gap between continuous and discrete domains, an \textit{abstraction}, which is a finite representation of the continuous control system, with a simulation relation \cite{Girard:ITAC:2007} is constructed.
-The abstraction is in the form of a finite transition system if the latent system is deterministic \cite{Belta:Book:2017} or a finite Markov process if the latent system is stochastic \cite{Lahijanian:CDC:2012,cauchi2019efficiency,laurenti2020formal}.
-The resulting frameworks admit strong formal guarantees.
+Specifically, probabilistic \textit{linear temporal logic} (LTL) and \textit{probabilistic computation tree logic} (PCTL) are used to define specifications for stochastic systems \cite{Clarke99,BaierBook2008}.
+To bridge the gap between continuous and discrete domains, a finite-state \textit{abstraction} is constructed.
+This takes the form of a finite Markov process if the latent system is stochastic \cite{Lahijanian:CDC:2012,cauchi2019efficiency,laurenti2020formal}, and the resulting frameworks admit strong formal guarantees.
 Nevertheless, these frameworks are model-based and cannot be employed for analysis of systems with unknown models.